SNH’s CEO in 2016 was Ian Jardine.

 It almost sounds as if he acknowledges that the NMS report had been misinterpreted.

-However, we do not believe he meant this, because if he did then it would mean that the investigation was not carried out properly.
+However, we do not believe he meant this, because if he would not be saying the following:

 Here he makes clear that he trusts the opinions of the “two independent and respected professional geologists“.
-The fact that he does not mention the third reviewer seems to indicate that he was not informed that Colin MacFadyen was one of the reviewers.
+The fact that he does not mention the third reviewer might indicate that he was not informed that Colin MacFadyen was one of the reviewers.

 This is a notable twist.

-Because the earlier narrative that was used by SNH/Colin MacFadyen to justify the closure of Birk Knowes has no basis in truth, SNH changes its version.
+Because the earlier narrative that was used by SNH/Colin MacFadyen to justify the closure of Birk Knowes has no basis in truth, the SNH CEO seems to have changed the narrative.
 This time SNH claims that there is no evidence either way to prove the extent of the fossil bed.

 This differs significantly from SNH’s earlier versions, as it was previously claimed that the fossil bed is “limited in extent“, “only contained within the SSSI area“, or that it has been “almost totally removed by unauthorised collectors”.